-On 26 April, it emerged that mink on two mink farms in the province of Brabant had contracted the disease COVID-19.
-On 7 May two other mink farms in the Province of Brabant found infections.
-Wageningen Bioveterinary Research (WBVR) tested the animals and found that they were positive for coronavirus (SARS-CoV-2).
+From the end of April, mink have tested positive with COVID-19 at dozens of mink farms in the Netherlands.
+It is also likely that mink have transmitted the virus to employees.
+Wageningen Bioveterinary Research (WBVR) tested the animals positive for the coronavirus (SARS-CoV-2).
 Other animals, such as cats, may also be susceptible to this virus.

-Below are frequently asked questions and answers about coronavirus in mink, the research currently being conducted and coronavirus in other kept animals.
+Below are frequently asked questions and answers about coronavirus in mink in the Netherlands, the research currently being conducted and coronavirus in other kept animals.

 - Symptoms of the disease and the infection of mink